NLGA Partners Program

 one time.
 Partners Program benefits are subject to change.

-2024-2025 NLGA PARTNERS PROGRAM LEADERSHIP:
+2025-2026 NLGA PARTNERS PROGRAM LEADERSHIP:

-- Chair Elect: John Clark, ACT
+- Chair: John Clark, ACT

-- First Vice Chair: Pete Bryant, Steller
+- Chair Elect: Pete Bryant, Steller

 "NLGA brings together the seconds-in-command of the states and territories,